whoami-shubham/webApp/README.md

 # add items
 ![Alt text](create.JPG?raw=true "UI")

-There is an option for delete also
+There is an option for update also